rackerlabs/support-how-to/content/how-to/cloud-servers/grep-basics/index.md

 # last | head -10
 ```

-Use the `tail -f`, for example, to see the most recent login attempts and stream
+Use the `tail -f` to watch a file grow in real time.
+For example, you can see
-ongoing attempts.
-If someone tries to log in, you can see it as it happens with
+the most recent login attempts and watch ongoing attempts.
+If someone tries to
-the following command:
+log in, you can see it as it happens with the following command:

 ```sh
 # tail -f /var/log/secure